YahooArchive/spartan/doc/security.md

 ##Identity
 An application instance is represented using its public key fingerprint (SHA256), The identity of the application instance is based on its private key, that means the knowledge of a private key is considered as a proof of identity.
 It is possible to impersonate a client if an intruder steals the private key from the application host.

 **Mitigation**

-1. The private keys are generated inside the container or VM and the keys never leave the host.
+1. Generate key pairs inside container or VM, and the private key should not leave the host.
+2. Key should not be repurposed or shared.
+In the world of dynamic provisioning, keys never persist for long period.
-2. Soft check based on connecting client IP to see if the same keys are used elsewhere.
+3. Soft check based on connecting client IP to see if the same keys are used elsewhere.
 The client IP is also attached to the AS token.
 This is not a strong assertion, but it can flag some potential issues.
-3. Key should not be repurposed or shared.
-In the world of dynamic provisioning, keys never persist for long period.

 ## Trust
-An identity (a self-signed token) by itself is not trusted or has no meaning.
-The trust is established only when it is mapped to a spartan app or a role in the provisioner server.
-The mapping of an identity (e.g. pub key fingerprint) with spartan app is managed by the user who owns the spartan app and the application identity.
+A self-signed token by itself is not trusted or has no meaning.
+The trust is derived when it mapped to a spartan app or a role in the provisioner server.
+The app or the role's trust is derived from the user (user group) who owns it.

-The AS token issued by the attestation service is actually the assertion of application’s membership with spartan app.
-An application is trusted because it is a member of spartan app owned and governed by a user group.
-The trust is chained from the application to the user and the trust is established through this chain.
-Spartan is the trust enabler between an application and its owner.
+AS token issued by attestation service binds application identity with its public key (fingerprint).
+The identity of the application is established from its app or role membership.

 ###Authorization
+**Client -> Attestation service**

-The authorization is provided by AStoken issued by AS.
-AS upon receving request from clients, AS authenticates the request by verifying client's self-signed token received as part of the request.
-It then extract the subject field (public key fp) in the token and try to match with all mapped roles.
+The authorization is provided by AStoken issued by attestation service.
+AS upon receving request from clients, authenticates the request by verifying client's self-signed token received as part of the request.
+It then extracts the subject ('sub') field (contains SHA256 public key fp) in the token and try to match with all mapped roles.
 If found, AS issues a token that asserts that the application is a member of requested role.
-Client can use this token to access a protected service.
+Client can use this token to access a service protected by that role.
 The AStoken is scoped to a role, hence this token cannot to use to access other services/resources

+**Client -> Server**

+The client application self signs the AStoken and pass it as part of the request to access a protected service.
+The server application recevies the request, validate AStoken with AS public key.
+It also validates the client signature using the public key embedded in the request token.
+The server then computes a SHA256 of the client's public key embedded in the token and compare it with the SHA256 fingerprint embedded in the AS token (JWT 'sub' field).
+The client signature is trusted only if the fingerprints are same.
+Server also make sure the application is part of the server role before granting access.
+To thwart replay attacks, tokens are not reused and the token nonce is stored in the server side untill the token's expiry

+AStokens can be directly passed (with out client's signature) if the communication channel is secured (HTTPS).
+This will avoid the need to use new token for every request.